 How To Create a Storyboard and Why Is It Important?

 Importance of a Storyboard

 A storyboard is essential.
 It is your outline and guide for your video project.
 Often divided into separate scenes, each scene sketched gives insights into what that particular scene needs.
 To the untrained eye, it often looks like a stretch of comic strips, but to a trained one, the storyboard helps plan for upcoming scenes and communicates visions.

 Acting as a visual aid, a storyboard organizes the minds of creators in bite-size sections that can be clearly understood by the entire production and post-production teams and the client.
 This clarity allows for a collaborative work environment.

 Read on for detailed instructions on how you can go about creating your own storyboard:

 1. Create a Template

-A short video template, something like the picture below is ideal for storyboarding.
+A short video template like the picture below is ideal for storyboarding.